jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 ### /etc/X11/xorg.conf.d/

-What happens if you edit the `/etc/program.conf` and then update the system? will the system overwrite your newly edited `program.conf` with the latest version from the vendor? or omid the changes in the vendor in favor of your local edits?
+What happens if you edit the `/etc/program.conf` and then update the system? will the system overwrite your newly edited `program.conf` with the latest version from the vendor? or omit the changes in the vendor in favor of your local edits?
 Both are *bad*.

-To solve this issue, many programs are creating a new configurations directory as `/etc/program.conf.d/` and asking you to add your *local* configurations there.
-So the main configuration file from the vendor will be `/etc/program.conf` and all your new confugrations will go into the `/etc/program.conf.d/` as separated files.
+To solve this issue, many programs are creating a new configurations directory as `/etc/program/program.conf.d/` and asking you to add your *local* configurations there.
+So the main configuration file from the vendor will be `/etc/program/program.conf` and all your new configurations will go into the `/etc/program/program.conf.d/` as separated files.
 Much easier to manage (because smaller atomic files per configuration) and no touching the vendors config by locals.
 Cool? yes... this is happening in X11 too.
-Your own configs should go into `/etc/X11/xorg.conf.d/` and the `/etc/X11/xorg.conf` should remain untacked.
+Your own configs should go into `/etc/X11/xorg.conf.d/` and the `/etc/X11/xorg.conf` should remain untouched.